Ngāti Toa: Te Rauparaha

-Following fighting in the Hutt Valley in 1846, Governor George Grey arrested Te Rauparaha after British troops discovered he was receiving and sending secret instructions to the local Maori who were attacking settlers.
+Following fighting in the Hutt Valley in 1846, Governor George Grey arrested Te Rauparaha after British troops discovered he was receiving and sending secret instructions to the local Māori who were attacking settlers.
 In a surprise attack on his pa, Te Rauparaha, who was now quite elderly, was captured and taken prisoner of war.
 The government held him as a prisoner for 10 months and then kept him under house arrest in Auckland on board a prison ship, the Driver.
 After his capture fighting stopped in the Wellington region.
-Te Rauparaha was released to attend a Maori peace conference at Kohimaramara in Auckland and then given his liberty after giving up any claim to the Wairau valley.
+Te Rauparaha was released to attend a Māori peace conference at Kohimaramara in Auckland and then given his liberty after giving up any claim to the Wairau valley.
 Te Rauparaha's last notable achievement came with the construction of Rangiātea Church (1846) in Ōtaki.
 He did not adopt Christianity, although he attended church services.

-Te Rauparaha died on 27 November 1849, aged about 85, and was buried near Rangiātea, in Otaki.
-Many remember him as the author of the haka "Ka mate, ka mate", which he composed after being hidden in a rua (potato pit) by a woman in the Taupo region after a defeat in battle.
+Te Rauparaha died on 27 November 1849.
+Many remember him as the author of the haka "Ka Mate", which he composed after being hidden in a pit after a defeat in battle.

-Invasion from the north

-Ngāti Toa lived around the Kāwhia region for many generations until increasing conflicts with neighbouring Waikato–Maniapoto iwi forced a withdrawal from their homeland.
-From the late eighteenth century Ngāti Toa and related tribes constantly warred with the Waikato–Maniapoto tribes for control of the rich fertile land north of Kāwhia.
-The wars intensified with every killing of a major chief and with each insult and slight suffered, peaking with the huge battle of Hingakaka in the late 18th or early 19th century.
-Ngāti Toa migrated from Kāwhia to the Cook Strait region under the leadership of their chief Te Rauparaha in the 1820s.

-Together, the two migrations Heke Tahutahuahi and Heke Tātaramoa have the name Heke mai raro, meaning "migration from the north".
-The carved meeting-house bearing the name Te Heke Mai Raro, which stands on Hongoeka Marae, immortalises the migration.